 - Being a roommate of an existing member

-- Being employed with a participating employer.
+- Being employed, married to an employee, or retired from a participating employer.

 Alternatively, the credit union can donate on your behalf to a charity.